Tax Questions & Tips

 • Form 1098-T from educational organizations

-Teacher expenses (K-12):
+Teacher expenses (K-12)

 • Receipts for classroom-related expenses

-Retirement or other savings:
+Retirement or other savings

-• IRA contributions (Form 5498)
+• Form 5498 to demonstrate IRA contributions

 State and local taxes